l2hyunwoo/compose-stability-analyzer/README.md

 ![preview](art/preview4.png)
 ![preview](art/preview5.png)

-## Stability Analzyer for Tracking Runtime Recomposition
+## Stability Analyzer for Tracking Runtime Recomposition

-You can track the recomposition for specific composable functions with the `@TraceRecomposition` annotation on runtime.
+You can track the recomposition for specific composable functions with the `@TraceRecomposition` annotation at runtime.
 You don't need to write any logging code yourself, just add the annotation, run your app, and watch detailed recomposition logs appear in Logcat.
 It also supports Kotlin Multiplatform.

 ![preview](art/preview6.png)

 This is incredibly useful for:
 - **Debugging performance issues**: Find out which composables recompose too often, and why it was happen.
-- **Monitor stability performance**: Set a threshold (`@TraceRecomposition(threshold = 15)`) and send a Firebase event or any custom analytics event to your cloud service to track which composable functions are experiencing excessive recompositions and exaime the problems.
+- **Monitor stability performance**: Set a threshold (`@TraceRecomposition(threshold = 15)`) and send a Firebase event or any custom analytics event to your cloud service to track which composable functions are experiencing excessive recompositions and examine the problems.
 - **Understanding Compose behavior**: Learn how state changes trigger recompositions.
 - **Validating optimizations**: Confirm your stability fixes actually work.